DawnScience/dawn-doc/org.dawnsci.documentation.user/source/1d_tools.rst

 * Show derivative of first set plotted (default view): This is used to show energy profile for placing the a and k start values
 * Polynomial filtered noise calculation: shows the noise on the spectrum (i.e. the difference between the data set and one which has been smoothed with polynomial filter), the tool also displays the RMS error of this noise spectrum.
 * Show  normalised data: Performs an XAFS specific normalisation.
-The a and k values must be set for this calculation to produce acceptable results.
+The pre-edge and post-edge values must be set for this calculation to produce acceptable results.
 The green line shows the pre-edge energy, the red line shows the post edge energy
 * Show  normalised data with spline used for background subtraction.
-Again, a and k must be set.
+Again, pre-edge and post-edge energies must be set.
 * Show function after background subtraction
 * Show function after Fourier transform
 * Guess a and k start values